Essay

 Second: compare against carried context

-Now the current step has to decide what earlier context matters.
+Now the current step decides what earlier context matters:

 • the current query is compared against carried keys,